 Your employer might ask that you have qualifications showing good English and number skills such as GCSE A-C in English and maths.
 It might also be helpful to have a social care qualification such as a Level 2 or 3 Diploma in Health and Social Care.

 If you’re interested in working as a senior care worker, there’s lots of advice about finding a role on the Starting your career page.
 You could look online or in your local newspaper to find vacancies, or you might want to contact local care providers to ask them directly.

 You could also apply for an apprenticeship which means you’ll gain supervisory experience, gain a qualification and earn a wage.
 This is a great route into a senior care worker role; you could speak to your employer about opportunities or find vacancies on the Thinking about doing an apprenticeship page.

 If you’re currently working in social care, speak to your employer about opportunities to progress into senior care worker roles.

 If you’re a graduate you could apply for the social care Graduate Management Programme.

 When you start in your role you should do an induction which includes training necessary for your role such as health and safety, administrating medication, first aid and leadership skills.

-When in your role you could do a vocational qualification such as a Level 2 or 3 Diploma in Health and Social Care, or continuing professional development qualification or training such as a Certificate in Team Leading.
+When in your role you could do a vocational qualification such as a Level 2 or 3 Diploma in Health and Social Care, or continuing professional development qualification or training.

 You might also choose to specialise in one particular area of care such as end of life or autism care, and you could become a trainer or assessor in that area.
 Read more on the Job roles in social care page.